 Zoom for Healthcare is cloud-based video conferencing software approved for the delivery of Virtual Health.
-It is now available to support the ongoing efforts in dealing with the COVID-19 event.
-For Virtual Health Visits, PHSA endorses the use of Zoom for Healthcare, not Zoom Basic.
+To support Virtual Health Visits in the COVID-19 response, PHSA endorses the use of Zoom for Healthcare, not Zoom Basic.

 This page has information to help get you started with Virtual Health Visits using Zoom for Healthcare.
 Click on a link below to jump to that section down the page.

 For Virtual Health Visits:

 For business (non-clinical) use:

 is endorsed by the Ministry of Health and PHSA for Virtual Health Visits.
 Accounts for Zoom for Healthcare are issued only to clinicians and clerks engaging in the delivery of Virtual Health Visits.
 Zoom for Healthcare is not for business or personal use.
 Zoom for Healthcare accounts can be requested